 As organizer Julie Ae Kim writes, “As you show solidarity for Asian-Americans during this time of grief, do it because you care not just about us, but about all of us.”
 Below is a list of books about Asian Americans by Asian authors, to highlight the various experiences of the group in both the past and present as we work to build towards a better future.

-Past: Historical YA Stories
+Past: Historical Stories

 Historical stories and memoirs that highlight the experiences of Asian Americans